AMStrix/pyzcashtools/README.md

-# Pybitcointools, Python library for Bitcoin signatures and transactions
+# PyZcashtools, Python library for Zcash signatures and transactions

+A python library to interacting with Zcash based on Vitalik Buterin's Pybitcointools.

 ### Advantages: